Italo Balbo: Aviator

 On 6 November 1926, though he had only a little experience in aviation, Balbo was appointed Secretary of State for Air.
 He went through an intensive course of flying instruction and began building the Italian Royal Air Force (Regia Aeronautica Italiana).
 On 19 August 1928, he became General of the Air Force and on 12 September 1929 Minister of the Air Force.

 In Italy, this was a time of great interest in aviation.
 In 1925, Francesco de Pinedo flew a seaplane from Italy to Australia to Japan and back again to Italy.
 Mario De Bernardi successfully raced seaplanes internationally.
 In 1928, Arctic explorer Umberto Nobile piloted the airship Italia on a polar expedition.

 Balbo himself led some transatlantic flights.
-The first was the 1930 flight of twelve Savoia-Marchetti S.55 flying boats from Orbetello Seaplane Base, Italy to Rio de Janeiro, Brazil between 17 December 1930 and 15 January 1931.
+The first was the 1930 flight of twelve Savoia-Marchetti S.55 flying boats from Orbetello Airfield, Italy to Rio de Janeiro, Brazil between 17 December 1930 and 15 January 1931.

 The Crociera del Decennale featured the so-called "Italian Air Armada."
 From 1 July to 12 August 1933, twenty-four seaplanes flew round-trip from Rome to the Century of Progress in Chicago, Illinois.
-The flight had eight legs: Orbetello – Amsterdam – Derry – Reykjavík – Cartwright – Shediac – Montreal ending on Lake Michigan near Burnham Park and New York City.
+The flight had eight legs: Orbetello – Amsterdam – Derry – Reykjavík – Cartwright – Shediac – Montreal – Lake Michigan near Burnham Park, Chicago – New York City.
 In honor of this feat, Mussolini donated a column from Ostia to the city of Chicago: the Balbo Monument.
 It can still be seen along the Lakefront Trail, a little south of Soldier Field.
-Chicago renamed the former 7th Street "Balbo Drive" and staged a great parade in his honor.
+Chicago renamed the former 7th Street "Balbo Drive" and staged a great parade in his honour.
 The Newfoundland Post Office overprinted one of their 75-cent airmail stamps, that had been issued just two months previously, for the event: General Balbo Flight, Labrador, The Land of Gold.